stardustman/stardustman.github.io/2020/12/28/cs-english-words/index.md

    > to provide with members 对象填充成员属性
 5. parameter
    > Parameters are factors or limits which `affect` the way that something can be done or made.
+6. proxy
+   > A proxy is a person or thing that is acting or being used in the place of someone or something else.

 ## q